Prashanna1992/vue-weather-app/README.md

 The background is changed to reflect if the weather is warm or cold.

+This project was originally created by Tyler Potts (https://www.youtube.com/c/TylerPotts), and was completed as a beginner's exercise and single-day project.

 ![Warm Weather](./preview-img/ktm_weather.png?raw=true "Warm Weather Preview")
 ![Cold Weather](./preview-img/nuuk_weather.png?raw=true "Cold Weather Preview")